Report details ‘terrible errors’ amid COVID-19 outbreak at Holyoke Soldiers’ Home, staffer feared she was ‘walking vets to their death’

 BOSTON (WHDH) – The Baker-Polito Administration on Wednesday released the results of an independent report ordered by Gov. Charlie Baker into the COVID-19 outbreak at the Holyoke Soldiers’ Home, where at least 76 coronavirus-related deaths occurred after administrators made a series of “terrible errors.”

-The 174-page report detailing the investigation and its findings can be viewed here.
+The 174-page report detailing the investigation and its findings, which Baker called “nothing short of gut-wrenching” and “hard to read,” can be viewed here.

 “I called for an independent and thorough investigation into the tragic events that occurred at the Holyoke Soldiers’ Home to get to the bottom of what happened and take immediate action,” Baker said in a statement.
 “This report lays out in heartbreaking detail the terrible failures that unfolded at the facility, and the tragic outcomes that followed.
 Our emergency response to the COVID-19 outbreak stabilized conditions for residents and staff, and we now have an accurate picture of what went wrong and will take immediate action to deliver the level of care that our veterans deserve.”